 This prospectus (this "Prospectus") covers the resale of shares (the "Shares") of Common Stock, no par value (the "Common Stock"), of Cellegy Pharmaceuticals, Inc. ("Cellegy" or the "Company"), held or acquirable by certain persons ("Selling Shareholders") named in this Prospectus.
-The Shares include shares of Common Stock that are issuable upon conversion of previously-issued shares of Series A Preferred Stock (the "Series A Preferred") held by certain of the Selling Shareholders (the "Series A Holders"), and up to an additional 2,586,393 shares of Common Stock that are held by certain other Selling Shareholders or that are issuable upon exercise of warrants to purchase Common Stock held by certain other Selling Shareholders (the "Selling Shareholders or that are issuable upon exercise of warrants to purchase Common Stock held by certain other Selling Shareholders (the "Selling Shareholders (the "IPO Warrants") issued and sold as part of the Company's initial public offering in August 1995 (the "IPO").
-Each IPO Warrant Share") at an exercise price of \$9.375, subject to adjustments under certain circumstances, from the date of issuance until August 11, 2000, if not earlier redeemed by the Company.
+The Shares include shares of Common Stock that are issuable upon conversion of previously-issued shares of Series A Preferred Stock (the "Series A Preferred") held by certain of the Selling Shareholders (the "Series A Holders"), and up to an additional 2,586,393 shares of Common Stock that are held by certain other Selling Shareholders or that are issuable upon exercise of warrants to purchase "Selling Common Stock held by certain other Selling Shareholders (the Shareholders Warrants").
+In addition, this Prospectus covers 661,250 shares of Common Stock issuable upon exercise of warrants to purchase Common Stock (the "IPO Warrants") issued and sold as part of the Company's initial public offering in August 1995 (the "IPO").
+Each IPO Warrant entitles its holder to acquire one share of Common Stock (each an "IPO Warrant Share") at an exercise price of \$9.375, subject to adjustments under certain circumstances, from the date of issuance until August 11, 2000, if not earlier redeemed by the Company.
 Finally, this Prospectus covers 172,500 shares issuable upon exercise of warrants to purchase Common Stock (the "Representatives' Warrants") issued and sold to the Representatives of the Underwriters in the IPO.
-Each Representatives' Warrant entitles the holder to acquire, for a purchase price of \$20.625, two shares of Common Stock at an exercise price of \$15.469.
-The shares obtainable upon exercise of the warrant included therein are referred to as "Representatives' Warrant Shares."
-The Shares, IPO Warrant Shares, and the Representatives' Warrant Shares.
-The Shares, IPO Warrant Shares, and the Representatives' Warrant Shares.
-The Shares, IPO Warrant Shares, and the Representatives' Warrant Shares."
-The Shares, IPO Warrant Shares, and the Representatives' Warrant Shares."
-The Shares, IPO Warrant Shares, and the Repres under the fixed conversion ratio.
+Each Representatives' Warrant entitles the holder to acquire, for a purchase price of \$20.625, two shares of Common Stock and one Common Stock Purchase Warrant to acquire an additional share of Common Stock at an exercise price of \$15.469.
+The shares obtainable upon exercise of the Representatives' Warrants including those obtainable upon exercise of the warrant included therein are referred to as "Representatives' Warrant Shares."
+The Shares, IPO Warrant Shares, and the Representatives' Warrant Shares are referred to hereafter collectively as the "Securities."
+While the Company will receive proceeds from the exercise of all warrants described in this paragraph, it will not receive any of the proceeds from the resale of the Securities.
+See "Selling Shareholders" for information with respect to Shares held or acquirable by the Selling Shareholders.

+The number of Shares issuable upon conversion of the Series A Preferred depends on several factors, including a fixed conversion ratio and a variable conversion ratio and the date on which shares are converted.
+The variable conversion ratio could result in a greater number of Shares being issued than under the fixed conversion ratio.
 In order to have a sufficient number of Shares registered upon conversion of Series A Preferred, this Prospectus covers a larger number of Shares of Common Stock (3,379,857 Shares) than the Company believes will actually be issued upon conversion of all of the Series A Preferred.
 Except for the total number of shares to which this Prospectus relates as set forth above, references in this Prospectus to the "number of Shares covered by this Prospectus," or similar statements, and information in this Prospectus regarding the number of Shares issuable to or held by the Series A Holders and percentage information relating to the Shares or the outstanding capital stock of the Company, are based upon the fixed conversion ratio set forth in the instruments establishing the rights of the Series A Preferred and assume that 1,614,138 Shares are issued upon conversion of all remaining shares of Series A Preferred.
 See "Selling Shareholders," "Plan of Distribution."